ucbds-infra/otter-grader/docs/plugins/creating_plugins.md

 ### `before_execution`

 The `before_execution` method will be called before execution occurs and will be passed the student's submission.
-If the submission is a notebook, the object passed will be a ``dict`` from the parsed JSON.
-If the submission is a scripy, the objet passed will be a string containing the file text.
-This method should return a properly-formatted ``dict`` or string that will be executed in place of the student's original submission.
+If the submission is a notebook, the object passed will be a ``nbformat.NotebookNode`` from the parsed JSON.
+If the submission is a script, the objet passed will be a string containing the file text.
+This method should return a properly-formatted ``NotebookNode`` or string that will be executed in place of the student's original submission.

 ### `after_execution`